BarneyBoston/API.RestAssured.programautomatycy/README.md

 ## Usage

-If the project will be developed further, specify which test classes should be run within testng.xml file.
+If the project will be developed further, specify which test classes should be run within:

+/src/test/java/**TestNgRunner** class - under feature within **@CucumberOptions** annotation

 ## Contributing